Contact Human Resources

 Part-time employees provide various types of service to the College to include instruction of credit courses, instruction of non-credit courses, and various services that support the operation of the College.
 Part-time instructors who teach at least three (3) credits in a semester are members of the NCCC Adjunct Association also affiliated with NYSUT.

-The search procedure to fill full-time faculty and administrative positions is thorough and designed to support the Affirmative Action Program.
+The search procedure to fill full-time faculty and administrative positions is thorough and designed to support the Diversity and Inclusion Plan.
 A three-stage process is used.
-Stages I and II are reviewed by members of the search committee, based on the advertised qualifications through which a screening takes place to determine who will be interviewed.
-As each stage is completed, applicants who do not meet the necessary qualifications are notified following an audit by the Affirmative Action Officer.
+In Stage I candidates are reviewed by Human Resources and in Stage II qualified candidates are reviewed by members of the search committee, through which a screening takes place to determine who will move on to Stage III based on the advertised qualifications of the position.
+As each stage is completed, applicants who do not meet the necessary qualifications will be notified.
 Stage III is the interview stage, where the candidates are invited to campus to meet with the committee.
 (As a general policy, NCCC does not reimburse candidates for travel expenses.)
-It should be noted that the position vacancy announcement will identify what materials are required of each candidate and when that material must be submitted.
+It should be noted that the position vacancy announcement will identify what materials are required of each candidate.

-The intent of these procedures is to select the right individual in accordance with the needs of the College and within appropriate policy and affirmative action guidelines.
-Search committee members, the administration, and the Board of Trustees take seriously their role in the process.
-As NCCC wishes to make the process as comfortable as possible, applicants are welcome to e-mail the Director of Human Resources, Equity & Inclusion, Title IX Coordinator about these procedures or about the status of their application at any time.
+The intent of these procedures is to select the right individual in accordance with the needs of the College and within appropriate policy and guidelines.
+Search committee members, the administration, and the president take seriously their role in the process.
+As NCCC wishes to make the process as comfortable as possible, applicants are welcome to email the Director of Human Resources, Equity & Inclusion, Title IX Coordinator about these procedures or about the status of their application at any time.